Charlie's Farm: Reception

+Overall, "Charlie's Farm" did not receive widespread critical acclaim upon its release, with many reviewers finding it to be a fairly typical slasher film with some notable flaws.
+However, as with many horror films, opinions on it may vary among viewers, and some may appreciate it for its gore and adherence to the genre's conventions.

-Chris Coffel from Bloody Disgusting gave the film a mostly positive review, commending the film's kills, and entertainment value, while noting the film's weak story, and bad acting.
+However, Chris Coffel from Bloody Disgusting gave the film a mostly positive review, commending the film's kills, and entertainment value, while noting the film's weak story, and bad acting.
 Dan Caps from HorrorNews.net rated the film a score of two out of four, criticizing the film's lack of character development, script, performances, and third act, calling the film "unsatisfying".
 Caps however, commended the film's cinematography, sound effects, and special effects.